zikula-modules/DizkusModule/CraigNotes.md

  - sub forums do not show a folder icon
  - red/grey folder icons are problematic
  - who's online footer is not working at all.
+ - in replypreview.tpl the $reply.poster_data.online var is undefined
+ - when viewing preview of reply, a "1" appears at the top of the window
+ - should consider marking Topic::posts as "EXTRA-LAZY"

 Entities
 --------